 Defective or Incomplete?
 Why the distinction matters

-The condition, workmanship and progress of construction or trade work can cause issues during and after a project or job.
+The condition, workmanship and progress of construction and trade work can cause various issues during and even after a project or job.

-The following is a brief overview of defective work and incomplete work, why the distinction between them matters, and how characterising work as either may impact a party’s position.
+The following is a brief overview of defective work and incomplete work, why the distinction between them matters, and how characterising work as either may impact a party’s position in a dispute or claim.

 What is defective work?

-Defective work is construction or trade work that does not comply or conform with the contract, including other contractual documents such as plans, designs and specifications.
+Defective work is construction or trade work that does not comply or conform with the contract, and contractual documents such as plans, designs and specifications.

 Defective residential work

-In New South Wales, residential work may also be defective if it does not comply or conform with one (1) or more of the statutory warranties implied by section 18B of the Home Building Act 1989 (NSW) (HB Act), including that the work be performed in accordance with applicable standards, and the law, codes, and conditions of any relevant development consent or complying development certificate.
+In New South Wales, residential work may also be defective if it does not comply with one (1) or more of the statutory warranties implied by s 18B of the Home Building Act 1989 (NSW) (HB Act), or other terms implied by s 7E [1], including that residential work must be performed in accordance with applicable standards, and the law, relevant codes, specifications, and conditions of any relevant development consent or complying development certificate.

 Claim for defective work

-If work is found to be non-compliant or non-conforming with the contract, or a statutory warranty if it is residential work, then it would likely be defective, and the responsible contractor in breach of the contract and/or a statutory warranty.
+If work is determined to be not compliant or not conforming with the contract (or a statutory warranty if it is residential work) then it is likely defective, and the responsible contractor is in breach of the contract.

-The owner would usually be entitled to damages (compensation) from the responsible contractor, including the cost of necessary and reasonable rectification work, and other costs including for alternative accommodation and vacating the property for the period of time that rectification work is to be performed.
-(1)
+The principal / owner would usually be entitled to damages (compensation) for defective work, with the calculation of those damages including the cost of rectification work where it is reasonable and necessary, and other costs such as for alternative accommodation and vacating the property for the period of time that rectification work is to be performed.
+[2]

-The contract is still on foot (not ended or terminated);
+The contract is still on foot and not terminated;

 The work has not been delivered to the owner;